To: Departments Heads, Program Chairs, Administrative Support Staff

 Office-Related Items

-Office Space and Furniture (Facilities): The need for office space should be discussed with the Dean of the Faculty soon after the new colleague is hired.
-Assignment of office and lab space for all new faculty involves discussions with Facilities, who conduct an assessment of the impact on other occupants of the building through discussions with relevant department heads/program chairs.
+Office Space and Furniture: The need for office space and furniture should be discussed with Amy Klotz, Director of Academic Operations, soon after the new colleague is hired.
 The department/program should arrange for updates to any office door name tags or department/program mailboxes with the new colleague’s name in advance of their arrival to campus.
 Prior to the arrival of the new colleague to campus, office furniture should be requested.
 This normally includes a desk and chair, bookcases, and filing cabinets.
 Questions can be directed to Amy Klotz (klotza@lafayette.edu) in the Provost’s Office.

-Keys (Facilities): Knowing the locations of their offices and classrooms as well as where and when to pick up keys for these is important for all new faculty in the first few days that they arrive on campus.
-Departments and programs can submit work orders for keys to Facilities at any time after the hiring process is completed.
-New faculty should be directed to pick up their keys at 901 Bushkill Drive, which is open 24/7; a department/program colleague accompanying the new faculty member to pick up the keys, if feasible, is likely to be very welcome.
+Keys (Facilities): Notify new colleagues of the locations of their offices and classrooms.
+In advance of your new colleague’s arrival, arrange for keys to be created for these spaces.
+Departments and programs can submit work orders for keys to Facilities (see https://facilitiesops.lafayette.edu/servicerequests/lock-and-key-policy/) at any time after the hiring process is completed.
+New faculty should be directed to pick up their keys at 901 Bushkill Drive.
 Questions can be directed to Roy Bollinger (bollingr@lafayette.edu) in Facilities.

 Computer, email, and telephone (ITS): Prior to the arrival of the new colleague, a computer and functional telephone line should be in place, ready for use on arrival.
-An email account is normally created shortly after the hiring process is completed; this should be confirmed by sending a test email to the new colleague.
+An email account is normally created shortly after the hiring process is completed.
 Questions can be directed to Chris Koch (kochc@lafayette.edu) in ITS.

 Campus directory (Communications): After the office, email, and phone number are set up for the new colleague, the department/program should contact the Provost’s Office with this information and ensure that it is listed in the online campus directory.
 Updated information should be sent to Nancy Williams (williamn@lafayette.edu) in the Provost’s Office.